lightningdevkit/rust-lightning/README.md

 node without needing to worry about getting all of the Lightning state machine, routing, and on-chain punishment code (and other chain interactions) exactly correct.
 Note that LDK isn't, in itself, a node.
-For an out-of-the-box Lightning node based on LDK, see [Sensei](https://l2.technology/sensei).
+For an out-of-the-box Lightning node based on LDK, see [LDK-sample](https://github.com/lightningdevkit/ldk-sample).
 However, if you want to integrate Lightning with custom features such as your own chain sync, key management, data storage/backup logic, etc., LDK is likely your best option.
 Some `rust-lightning` utilities such as those in [`chan_utils`](./lightning/src/ln/chan_utils.rs) are also suitable for use in non-LN Bitcoin applications such as Discreet Log Contracts (DLCs) and bulletin boards.

-A sample node which fetches blockchain data and manages on-chain funds via the Bitcoin Core RPC/REST interface is available [here](https://github.com/lightningdevkit/ldk-sample/).
-The individual pieces of that demo are composable, so you can pick the off-the-shelf parts you want and replace the rest.
+Also check out [LDK-node](https://github.com/lightningdevkit/ldk-node) library if you want to easily integrate lightning in your application without taking care of all the boiler plate code.

 In general, `rust-lightning` does not provide (but LDK has implementations of):
 * on-disk storage - you can store the channel state any way you want - whether